iamsachinrajput/iamsachinrajput/README.md

   - ***USA :*** Atlanta , Ashville , Raleigh , Chicago
   - ***And   :*** Singapore , United Kingdom

-## Type of works handled
-- ***Operations :*** Managed multiple clients for BAU operaitons as a second line manager of around 20 resources.
-- ***Transitions :*** Being part of the MSI team worked for many new clients for taking transition from other old vendors and streamlining the operations till handover to BAU teams.
-- ***Transformation :*** For New/Existing customers worked for the Transformation projects like Asset refresh , DC movements ( onprem to onprem) , moving from onprem to Cloud , New Environment builds etc.
-- ***Automation :*** Automating as per need of customer means not only by using the available devops/automation tools but also by developing customised solutions for customers based on their specific needs.
-- ***Development :*** I work for automation using diffirent languages : Bash , python , php etc
-- ***Orchestration :*** I worked on orchestrator like Cloudify to automate the infra as code by developing the blueprints which can cater the infra integrations with multiple components for example for new servers provisioning.

 ## Education

 - **3 Years Full time IT Diploma from Govt Polytechnic:**
 - **Btech in Computer science from IETE:**
 - **MBA in IT from SMU:**

-## Certifications

-- **AWS Professional cloud architech**
-- **GCP Professional cloud architech**
-- **Ansible Certification**

 <p align="center">
   <img width="44%" src="https://github-readme-stats.vercel.app/api?username=iamsachinrajput&theme=react&cache_seconds=30&hide_border=truek"/>&nbsp;&nbsp;&nbsp;